 If you make a bid, the name associated with your account is published on our site.
 We do this so that other bidders know who is making bids on an item.
-You can change your display name for an alias if you do not wish your real name to be published, by visiting the Profile page within “My account” on our site.
+You can change your display name for an alias if you do not wish your real name to be published, by visiting your profile page.

 We will send you an email when you make a bid on an auction item and when someone bids against you.
 We may also send a summary of your bidding status close to and following expiry of any auction where you have made a bid.
 We do this because we believe that bidders find these notifications useful.
 If you do not wish to receive these emails, you can disable them on the Notifications page within “My account” on our site.

 We will publish the information you include within your auction page content when you toggle the auction status to “live”, and we will publish the information for each individual item when you toggle its status to “enabled”.
-If you have included personal data within your auction content, it is published without restriction.
+If you have included personal data within your auction content, including information added to the optional name, phone and email fields on the Contact details administration page, it is published without restriction.
 Published auction content is visible to anyone who has the URL of the auction page or any item within the auction, or a link to either of these things.
 Links may be shared by email, social media or other websites without your control.
 You may restrict access to an auction using a password, but even then, users may share the password.
 You should assume that all information you publish is available for anyone to see.
 We recommend, therefore, that you include only the minimum necessary amount of personal data in your auction content.